simonmika/at-trader/README.md

-# at-trader
+# StockInt
-Robotic Trader for AktieTorget stocks.
+Stock analyzer for instruments listed on AktieTorget.